 Dear Sir / Madam,

-I have got this jewellery as wedding gifts from my husband a month ago.
+I got this jewelry as a wedding gift from my husband a month ago.
 Both of them are made of pure gold bought from Minar Jewellers in London, UK.
 I have preserved the receipt copies of the purchased items.

 I would, therefore, like you to make an official inquiry into the matter as soon as possible and take essential steps to find the ornaments.
 If not found, I would like your company to calculate my loss and notify me about starting the claiming process.